Location and campsite

 In addition to the camping and pods, there are many options for accommodation.

 This is the main town on the island.
 There are public showers available at the main CalMac ferry harbour, cafes, petrol station, two supermarkets (one small, one larger), ATMs.

 The Showers are open 7 days and worth a visit http://www.bute.me/victoriantoilets/

 There are two frequent ferry routes to Bute.
 A short 3 minute crossing at Colintraive at the north end of the Island and a half hour crossing from Wemyss Bay to Rothesay, which is the main town on the island.
 The ferries are very frequent.
 Ferry prices and schedules from Caledonian MacBrayne.

 Bute is the premier sea kayaking location in the Firth of Clyde.
 The island is 25km long by 6 km wide with roughly 60km circumnavigation of a varied coastline packed with interest.

 There are many access points, so we can almost always find sheltered water for skill development sessions.
 The narrow channels of the East and West Kyles provide outstanding scenic paddling leading you to the Burnt Islands and the anchorage of An Caladh.

 The open water to the south and west gives a feeling of remoteness out of all proportion to our proximity to the City of Glasgow and the towns of the Clyde coast.
 The opportunity for rougher water conditions can always be found.
 Bird life abounds and the seals at the colony on Inchmarnock Island find kayakers a great source of interest and possibly amusement.

-For added inspiration and information download the Sea kayaking guide to the Isle of Bute and surrounding waters (PDF) by Roddy of Kayak Argyll and Bute.
+For added inspiration and information download the Sea kayaking guide to the Isle of Bute and surrounding waters (PDF) by Roddy McDowell.